Genoa city guide: Where to stay, eat, drink and shop

 Peek at grand palazzos

-Get an idea of the scale of Genoa’s maritime influence and historic wealth by taking a stroll along the Strade Nuove (new streets), where the city’s richest merchants, bankers and ship owners built a strip of ornate palaces - 42 to be precise.
-These are now designated Unesco World Heritage Sites.
+Get an idea of the scale of Genoa’s maritime influence and historic wealth by taking a stroll along the Strade Nuove (new streets), where the city’s richest merchants, bankers and ship owners built a strip of ornate palaces – 42 to be precise.
+These are now designated Unesco world heritage sites.
 If you only have time to visit one, make it Palazzo Ducale, the former residence of the Doges.
 Today, it is the most important cultural and events venue in town.
-Rotating exhibitions inside give visitors a chance to glimpse the splendid interiors - next up is a show on graphic artist M.C.
-Escher, running from September 2021 to February 2022.
+Rotating exhibitions inside give visitors a chance to glimpse the splendid interiors – on now is a show on graphic artist MC Escher, running to February 2022.
 If you’ve time for two, head for the 13th-century Grimaldina Palace, for the sweeping view from its tower.

 Seaside sightseeing

 A fantastic tribute to Genoa’s close relationship with the sea, the city aquarium (€27 for adults, €23 reduced, €19 for kids aged 4-12.) is the biggest in Europe and an undoubted highlight of visiting the city.
-Attracting over half a million visitors a year, the aquarium’s staggering 70 tanks recreate the marine and terrestrial habitat of more than 6000 animals belonging to 600 different types of species.
-If you want to know more about Genoa’s seafaring history, pop next door to the Galata Museo Del Mare (adults €17, child €12) where you’ll find a variety of hands-on high tech exhibits.
+Attracting more than half a million visitors a year, the aquarium’s staggering 70 tanks recreate the marine and terrestrial habitat of more than 6,000 animals belonging to 600 species.
+If you want to know more about Genoa’s seafaring history, pop next door to the Galata Museo Del Mare (adults €17, child €12) where you’ll find a variety of hands-on high-tech exhibits.
 You’ll learn everything there is to know about Genoa’s favourite explorer, Columbus, and get to check out the inside of the S518 Nazario Sauro submarine.

 Where to eat

-Don’t stick to the standard pizzas and pastas - there are countless local Genovese dishes that visitors overlook.
+Don’t stick to the standard pizzas and pastas – there are countless local Genovese dishes that visitors overlook.
 In the home of the nutty, basil-packed purée, Pesto Genovese is a must, served with a short, twisted pasta called trofie.
-A good place to try this is its namesake trattoria: Sa Pesta, a no-frills old trattoria located in Genoa’s old city district.
+A good place to try this is its namesake trattoria: Sa Pesta, located in Genoa’s old city district.

-At Antica Sciamadda (14 Via S. Giorgio. +39 010 246 8516 ) savour another Genovese speciality, farinata di ceci.
+At Antica Sciamadda (14 Via S. Giorgio, +39 010 246 8516 ) savour another Genovese speciality, farinata di ceci.
 Thin and perfectly baked in their wood fired oven, this chickpea pancake just melts in your mouth.
-Your last stop is the hole in the wall Antica Friggitoria Carega ( 113 Via di Sottoripa, +39 010 247 0617 ) by the Porto Antico, for friggitoria - a kind of a pick-and-mix of fried seafood snacks including fried calamari, octopus, shrimps and anchovies.
+Your last stop is the hole in the wall Antica Friggitoria Carega ( 113 Via di Sottoripa, +39 010 247 0617 ) by the Porto Antico, for friggitoria – a pick-and-mix of fried seafood snacks including fried calamari, octopus, shrimps and anchovies.

 Where to drink